platformatic/platformatic/docs/reference/composer/configuration.md

   }
   ```

-  TODO subscriptions are not supported
+  GraphQL subscriptions are not supported in the composer yet.

 - **`refreshTimeout`** (`number`) - The number of milliseconds to wait for check for changes in the service OpenAPI specification.
 If not specified, the default value is `1000`.